aws-samples/aws-plugin-for-slurm/README.md

 ### Example 3

-Two partitions `aws` and `aws_spot` with one node group in each.
+Two partitions `aws` and `awsspot` with one node group in each.
 You could use Slurm access permissions to allow "standard" users to use only Spot instances, and "VIP" users to use Spot and On-demand instances.

 ```
 {